Lukak, Makiir distance themselves from unusual promotions - Eye Radio

 “I don’t know anything about the military, and the alleged promotion can possibly make some of us face sanctions,” Lukak explained

 “I’m a merchant.
-My task is to provide goods to the people of South of Sudan.”
+My task is to provide goods to the people of South Sudan.”

 Other businessmen, Ayii Duang, Bol Mel and Amin Akasha are yet to issue statements regarding the alleged military awards.